 William and Clara Oakley with their children

 By 1911 the family had crossed the village green and were living in a 5 room property at No 8 where William was employed as a bricklayer.
+In 1921 William and Clara Oakley were still in residence at the five roomed property with William self-employed as a bricklayer with Oakley Bros Builders of 299 Barton Street, Gloucester.
+Jack Stubbs of Norton, a farm hand at Godwin Smith's Yew Tree Farm, was also in residence.
 The Oakleys were still at Norton in 1924 but Clara was living at Sandhurst when she died in 1928 so they must have left Norton around that time although she was buried at St Mary’s.
 William died in 1935.

 Just after the First World War Alfred Peter Capon and Ada Mary Bradshaw came to Gloucester.
 He was told that Capt George Norton Walker, of the Norton Court Estate, had a wish to employ ex-servicemen where possible so Alfred obtained a job on the Estate and moved to Norton to live.
 Initially they had rooms, although not the whole house, at No 8, before moving on to Dunsworth Cottage where they remained throughout their lives.
 The following account of their lived was written by their son Tony; "Father, Alfred Bradshaw, was born in 1897 in Mold, in what was then Flintshire and now Clwyd.
 His father had died following an accident before his birth and, as this was prior to Social Security, his mother had to place him in an orphanage.
 In order to support herself she took a place in service as either a cook, housekeeper, maid, etc, in the service of gentry – very low pay and very little free time.
 The orphanage where father was brought up was at Hawarden, a few miles from Mold.
 It had been provided by the Gladstone family; William being Prime Minister on several occasions during the 1800s. an orphan’s mother was unable to visit her child often due to the distance, lack of transport, the cost and the lack of free time.
 I have a short letter dated May 1901 saying that Alfred had been baptised in March 1898; it was three years before his mother was aware of this.
 When the time came to start out in work, father was employed in the gardens of the Gladstone home and lived in the bothy with other lads.
 The bothy was humble accommodation situated above the stables or potting shed.
 Following a visit to his mother in May 1916 when she was working in service at Bournemouth, he enlisted in the Dorsetshire Regiment and was sent to France at a time of considerable casualties.
 Here he was transferred to the Wiltshire Regiment to help make up their losses.
 Then followed a period of winter trench warfare that made the strict life of the orphanage seem a delight.
 Tanks were being developed and utilised in action for the first time about now.
 On Easter Sunday 1917 Pvte Bradshaw had been out on patrol between Arras and Vimy and therefore the following day he was in reserve, several hundred yards from the front, sheltering in a snowy shell hole.
 The first tanks he had seen came by and he stood up in the shell hole to observe them passing when he says what was like a sledge hammer hit him in the face.
 It was a piece of shrapnel that penetrated just below his nose, through his mouth and throat and lodged at the top of his spine.
 He was unconscious at the time but believes that an officer acted to save him and instructed several German prisoners to carry him to an aid station.
 From here he was transferred to a UK hospital where he remained for two years before being discharged at Nottingham in 1919.
 His mother was still in service and he had to decide where to start his new life.
 He had an uncle who lived at Regent Street, Gloucester, who he thought may be able to help.
 Upon arrival he discovered this uncle had a son who had been killed during the War and he was unwilling to help his nephew.
 He found somewhere in the City to stay and shortly met his wife to be; Ada May Smith.
 Ada had spent the war working at a munitions factory at Quedgeley filling shells.
 After they married father was advised for his health to obtain work and live in the country.
 He was told that Capt George Norton Walker, a gentleman who owned most of Norton, had a wish to employ ex-servicemen where possible and he obtained a job on the Estate and moved to Norton to live.
 At first they had rooms in the left hand cottage of the two still standing on The Green, next to the old chapel.
 The tenant in Dunsworth Cottage was not employed on the Estate yet lived in one of Capt Walker’s cottages.
 In order to provide a home for mother and father this tenant was given notice to quit and of course this did not go down well and did not endear my parents to villagers.
 I was part of a large family with sisters Betty, Joan, Beryl, Mary and Dorothy as well as a brother Peter and myself".
 Alfred died in 1955 and Ada in 1981 and both have a memorial at St Mary’s, Norton.